cdapio/tigon/tigon-examples/TwitterAnalytics/README.md

 MAVEN_OPTS="-Xmx512m" mvn package -DskipTests -pl tigon-examples -am -amd -P examples
 ```

-To deploy the Application to a standalone instance of Tigon:
+To deploy the Application to a standalone instance of Tigon (substituting for *version* and *oauth-properties*):
 ```
-$ ./run_standalone.sh /path/to/TwitterAnalytics-0.1.0.jar co.cask.tigon.analytics.TwitterAnalytics [ oauth-properties ]
+$ ./run_standalone.sh /path/to/TwitterAnalytics-<version>.jar co.cask.tigon.analytics.TwitterAnalytics [ oauth-properties ]
 ```

-To deploy the Application to a distributed instance of Tigon:
+To deploy the Application to a distributed instance of Tigon (substituting for *version* and *oauth-properties*):
 ```
 $ ./run_distributed.sh <ZookeeperQuorum> <HDFSNamespace>
-> START /path/to/TwitterAnalytics-0.1.0.jar co.cask.tigon.analytics.TwitterAnalytics [ oauth-properties ]
+> START /path/to/TwitterAnalytics-<version>.jar co.cask.tigon.analytics.TwitterAnalytics [ oauth-properties ]
 ```

 The top ten hashtags used in the previous minute get recorded.
 In the case of standalone instance of Tigon,
 the results will appear immediately in the Tigon command line interface; in the case of distributed instance of Tigon,
 the results will be written to the logs of the YARN container of the Flowlet.

 ## License and Trademarks